 5. Seeking First to Understand, Then to Be Understood

-According to Covey, most people make the mistake of providing advice or solutions without properly listening to the other person.
-For example, if you told your doctor that you had been experiencing stomach problems and they prescribed you right away, how confident would that make you feel?
+According to Stephen Covey, most people make the mistake of providing advice or solutions without properly listening to the other person.
+For example, let’s assume you told your doctor that you had been experiencing stomach problems and they prescribed you some medication without asking any follow-up questions.
+How confident would that make you feel?

 The truth is, this lack of empathy or ability to listen is the cause of breakdowns in communication.
-Whether this refers to communicating with employees, customers or business partners, this also suggests a distinct lack of awareness.
-It’s the same for startups when facing a problem in that the issue needs to be diagnosed before you can think up a solution.
+This applies to communicating with employees, customers, or business partners.
+This also suggests a distinct lack of awareness.
+It’s the same for startups when facing a problem – the issue always needs to be diagnosed before you can think of a solution.

-Takeaway – Take time to deploy empathy and always ensure that you address the other persons concern before trying to put across your own point of view.
+Takeaway – Take time to deploy empathy and always ensure that you address the other person’s concerns before trying to express your own point of view.

-In terms of the startup, this synergy will enable the startup to ditch ineffective ideas and come up with new concepts.
+This synergy will enable a startup to ditch ineffective ideas and come up with new concepts.
 On the other hand, synergy simply creates a more meaningful environment in which people and ideas can flourish instead of facing obstructions or objections.
 In many ways, this means that synergy creates a transformation through which everything/everyone involved will benefit.

-Takeaway – Synergy can not only help a startup make decisions between ideas but also help create a third idea which would not have been an option without this foresight.
+Takeaway – Synergy can not only help a startup make decisions between ideas.
+It will also help create a third idea that would not have been an option without this foresight.

 7. Sharpening the Saw

-The final habit in “The 7 habits of highly effective people” is arguably the most straightforward and this step demonstrates the importance of improvement.
-According to Covey, people and businesses should also try to renew and strengthen both physically and mentally.
-As a rule, this final habit encompasses all the other habits and is tasked with creating an irreplaceable asset – your startup.
+The final habit in “The 7 habits of highly effective people” is arguably the most straightforward.
+It demonstrates the importance of improvement.
+According to Covey, people and businesses should try to renew and strengthen themselves both physically and mentally.

-However, there are four dimensions to this habit – physical, spiritual, mental and emotional.
-With this in mind, a startup needs to understand that each dimension is just as important for creating an authentic culture within the startup.
-For example, the people in a successful organisation need to eat and sleep well, while a sense of purpose and belonging is crucial for nurturing teamwork.
+However, there are four dimensions to this habit – physical, spiritual, mental, and emotional.
+A startup needs to understand that each dimension is just as important for creating an authentic culture within the company.
+For example, people in a successful organization need to eat and sleep well.
+Additionally, a creating sense of purpose and belonging is crucial for nurturing teamwork.

-Takeaway – Startups should have a list of values and core principles that will enable people in the organisation to feel happy and fulfilled.
-Each dimension should have a clear and concise activity and each one should also be evaluated and updated on a regular basis.
+Takeaway – Startups should have a list of values and core principles that will enable people in the organization to feel happy and fulfilled.
+Each dimension should have a clear and concise activity.
+Founders should also evaluate and update each one on a regular basis.

-It’s a remarkable book and every bit as relevant as thirty years ago but the only way to inception these changes is by changing things up in the first place.
-While startups have a lot on their plate from the very beginning, taking a proactive approach to these habits will help nurture a long term blueprint that is much more likely to succeed.
-What’s more, these habits have been proven to work and keeping them as part of the company ethos is sure to result in positive results and lasting success.
+The 7 Habits of Highly Effective People is a remarkable book and every bit as relevant as it was 30 years ago.
+However, the only way to inject these habits into a startup is by changing things in the first place.
+While startups have a lot on their plate from the very beginning, taking a proactive approach to these habits will help nurture a long-term blueprint that is much more likely to succeed.
+These habits have proven success and keeping them as part of the company ethos is sure to result in positive results and lasting success.